PUBLIC EMPLOYEE LABOR RELATIONS

 (c) Persons whose duties imply a confidential relationship to the public employer; or

 (d) Persons in a probationary or temporary status, or employed seasonally, irregularly or on call.
 For the purposes of this chapter, however, no employee shall be determined to be in a probationary status who shall have been employed for more than 12 months or who has an individual contract with his employer, nor shall any employee be determined to be in a temporary status solely by reason of the source of funding of the position in which he is employed.

-X. "Public employer" means the state and any political subdivision thereof, the judicial branch of the state, any quasi-public corporation, council, commission, agency or authority, and the state university system.
+X. "Public employer" means the state and any political subdivision thereof, the judicial branch of the state, any quasi-public corporation, council, commission, agency or authority, the state community college system and the state university system.